 Through BK Real Estate's investor network, we hear about Mansfield homes before they hit the MLS.
 In a competitive market, that head start matters.

 Sixteen builders across 26 communities are active in Mansfield.
+See our full new construction guide for pricing by community.
 The sales agent at the model home works for the builder.
 They're paid to maximize the builder's profit, not minimize your costs.

 Answers to the questions we hear most from buyers.